Ibsardar/docker-compose-nginx-fpm-certbot-quickstart/README.md

 ---

 ## Quickstart:
-- Drop the contents of 'drop-into-your-project' into your project.
+- Drop the contents of `drop-into-your-project` into your project.

-- Edit as needed using the **guidelines below**.
+- Edit as needed using the **[guidelines below](https://github.com/Ibsardar/docker-compose-nginx-fpm-certbot-quickstart#what-to-edit-guide)**.

 - Login to machine where docker-compose is installed.

 - Pull your project (after the drop + any edits) onto the server.

-- Navigate to your project's main directory (where docker-compose.yml is).
+- Navigate to your project's main directory (where `docker-compose.yml` is).

 - Run `chmod +x init-letsencrypt.sh` so you can run the next command